-In the Beis Hamikdash and Mishkan, the kohanim and leviim had different roles.
-The kohanim brought korbanos and the leviim sang songs and acted as watchmen.
+In the Beis Hamikdash and Mishkan, the kohanim and levi'im had different roles.
+The kohanim brought korbanos, while the levi'im sang songs and acted as watchmen.
 Each of them had a different kind of preparation to qualify for his role.
 Kohanim had to wear official uniforms.
-The kohein gadol had to wear eight pieces of clothing, and a regular kohen wore four pieces of clothing.
-A levi however could wear whatever clothing he wanted.
+The kohen gadol had to wear eight pieces of clothing, and a regular kohen wore four.
+If a kohen is not wearing his uniform, he is not considered a kohen at that moment, and he is forbidden to do the avoda in the Beis Hamikdash.
+A levi, on the other hand, could wear whatever clothing he wanted.
 A levi could walk into the Beis Hamikdash dressed casually, even wearing jeans and a T-shirt.
-If a kohen is not wearing his uniform he is not considered a kohen at that moment, and he is forbidden from doing the avoda in the Beis Hamikdash.
-The levi however can do his service without wearing any special clothing.
-Why does the Torah require a uniform for a kohen?
+Why does the Torah require a uniform only for a kohen?

-The Avnei Nezer explains that kohanim are pnimiim, internally focused, and their avoda is b'chashai, their service to Hashem is performed privately.
-The leviim are chitzoniim, externally focused, and their avoda is b'hisgalus, performed publicly.
+The Avnei Neizer explains that kohanim are pnimivim, internally focused, and their avoda is b'chashai, performed privately.
+The levi'im, on the other hand, are chitzoniyim, externally focused, and their avoda is b'hisgalus, performed publicly.
 The kohen represents a secret, hidden, holy power and sanctity.
 It is a very deep sanctity, hidden from view.
 Much of his service is done in silence.
 The kohen does not sing.
 He may say a few short words to clarify his intentions before offering a particular sacrifice.
-But usually when he slaughters the animal, collects its blood and brings it to the mizbeach, the kohen says nothing.
-During the service of a korban mincha, and also during the ktores, there is no speaking.
+But usually when he slaughters the animal, collects its blood, and brings it to the mizbei'ach, the kohen says nothing.
+During the service of a korban mincha and during the ketores, there is no speaking at all.
 The kohen walks b'regesh, with feeling, but with no outward noise.
 His devotions are private.
-His kedusha, sanctity, is private.
+His kedusha is private.

 The levi is the opposite.
 The levi sings songs and plays instruments.
-The sound of the service of the Beis Hamikdash is produced by the leviim.
 Their choir must have had an amazing sound, as thousands of voices sang together with the accompaniment of their instruments.
 This form of service reflects their kedusha, which has a visible form.

-C. Inner, Private Holiness and Outer, Revealed Holiness
+Inner, Private Holiness and Outer, Revealed Holiness

 When the holiness of a certain object or person is an inner holiness, it should be covered and sanctified.
-On the other hand, outer holiness can be revealed, because that fits its nature.
-Since the holiness of kohanim is pnimiis, an inner and hidden holiness, it has to be covered with clothing Since the kedusha of the levi is seen, visible, and heard, leviim don't wear any special clothing.
-A uniform is not relevant to their holiness, which is meant to be revealed.
+On the other hand, outer holiness can be revealed, as befits its nature.
+Since the holiness of kohanim is pnimis, it has to be covered with clothing, a uniform.

+Since the kedusha of the levi is meant to be revealed, both seen and heard, levi'im don't need to wear a uniform.

 In Judaism, there is value in hiding holiness.
 There is a type of holiness that is supposed to be private, not to be shown or displayed.
-This is the concept of modesty, of clothing oneself in a modest tzanua way.
-Shem Mishmuel is giving us a basis to understand the modesty of the Jewish woman.
-The requirements of Torah law and practice is for Jewish women to dress in a modest way.
-Thus the kedusha of Jewish women is inward, they have inner private holiness, and their holiness is supposed to be covered with modest clothing.
+This is the concept of modesty, of clothing oneself in a modest, tzanuah way.
+The Shem Mishmuel is giving us a basis to understand Torah law and practice regarding the modesty of the Jewish woman.
+The kedusha of Jewish women is inward; they have inner, private holiness, and their holiness is supposed to be covered with modest clothing.